 What Are Wholesale Electricity Prices?

-Wholesale electricity prices are the rates at which electricity is bought and sold in bulk.
-Energy providers purchase electricity from the National Electricity Market (NEM) at wholesale rates and then resell it to consumers.
+Wholesale electricity prices refer to the price at which electricity is being sold in bulk.
+Energy suppliers purchase electricity from the National Electricity Market (NEM) at wholesale prices and subsequently retail it to the consumers.

 Key Characteristics of Wholesale Rates: